pat/blog/_posts/2019-03-17-australian-ruby-things.markdown

 _So many_ people - as beautifully highlighted at the conference by our MCs - have played a part in shaping our community.
 What we've collectively crafted is something special, and it continues to grow and improve through the efforts of countless Rubyists, often without much recognition.

+We've been very lucky that we've ended up - without planning it! - with a habit of encouraging and supporting community members in stepping into organising roles.
+The conference teams have changed each year, and there are dozens of Australian Rubyists who've played a part in shaping Rails Camps over the past 12 years.

-I am very aware that I'm _already_ a prominent member of this community, and I'm keen to see others who have less of a platform get involved.
+Things can always improve, though.
+I am very aware that I'm _already_ a prominent member of this community, and I'm keen to see others who have less of a platform get involved, and to take on such roles - both in the committee, and in event organising teams.
 So we'll be working a bit harder at making the pathways into the committee more clear, and more clearly supported - and suggestions on how to improve this further are very welcome.
+We're making similar efforts for potential event organisers.

+Speaking of which: perhaps you're interested in being a part of the Rails Camp team for late this year?
+[We're currently accepting expressions of interest from potential organisers.](https://ruby.org.au/events/rails_camp_26)

+And tickets are available now for the 25th Australian Rails Camp, taking place in Perth this May.
+[You should totally come along!](https://ti.to/ruby-australia/railscamp25)

-Also: if you're unsure about how the committee works, or how you can be part of it, feel free to get in touch (via [Twitter](https://twitter.com/pat), or [email](mailto:pat@-this-domain), or on the [Ruby AU Slack](https://ruby.org.au/slack)).
+If you have any thoughts about our events, our committee, and possibly how you can be a part of it all, please do get in touch - via [email](mailto:pat at freelancing-gods dot com), [Twitter](https://twitter.com/pat), or on [the Ruby AU Slack](https://ruby.org.au/slack).